robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 }
 ```

-Everything can be instanciated correctly now and we can run our application and finally download the data we need.
+Everything can be instantiated  correctly now and we can run our application and finally download the data we need.
 So let's see how the application looks like on the different platforms!

 ![Screenshot of the current App status on iOS, Android and Windows](../Misc/formsconferencefull.png)